Linguae-Dharmae/chn-machine-translations/README.md

 # Machine translations of the CBETA corpus

 # Versions
-Currently, this repository offers two sets of Chinese to English machine translated Buddhist texts.
+Currently, this repository offers two sets of (Chinese to English) machine translated Buddhist texts.

-The model that produced the first set (May 2022) was created by:
+The model that produced the first set (May 2022) was created by [Till Westermann](https://www.linkedin.com/in/till-westermann-23ab3ba3?originalSubdomain=de) with support from [DeepL](https://www.deepl.com) (SE Maarweg 165, 50825 Cologne, Germany).

-Till Westermann with support from DeepL (SE Maarweg 165, 50825 Cologne, Germany)
+The DeepL set is a complete “translation” of the two largest parts of the [CBETA corpus](https://www.cbeta.org/) (Tn1-n2184,Tn2732-n2920, Xn1-n1671).

-The second set is the output of a model called "Linguae Dharmae" (June 2022) created by:
+The second set is the output of a model called "Linguae Dharmae" (June 2022) created by Sebastian Nehrdich (Bochum).

-Sebastian Nehrdich (Bochum)
+The Linguae Dharmae set is a complete “translation” of the Taishō part of the [CBETA corpus](https://www.cbeta.org/) (Tn1-n2184,Tn2732-n2920).

 # License